benjamingrobertson/benjamingrobertson.github.io/_posts/2018-08-06-principles-getting-started-website-accessibility.md

 In this example, on form submit, the text "The email address is in an invalid format." is added dynamically to the div.
 When the input is focused, this message will be read aloud to screen readers.

 #### `aria-live`
 ARIA-live lets the computer know that an area of the page will be updated later.
 This is really handy with AJAX stuff.
-It can have a value of polite, aggressive, or off.
+It can have a value of polite, assertive, or off.

 ### ARIA means extra context